CharlBest/nean-stack-starter/README.md

 # NEAN (Neo4j, Express, Angular, Node) Stack Starter

-A basic app that has all the features that all platfroms have like authentication, validation, error handling and more.
+A basic app that has all the features that all platforms have like authentication, validation, error handling and more.

 ## [DEMO](https://nean.io/)

 Similar to the MEAN stack just with Neo4j rather than Mongo.

 * Angular (client), Node (API), Neo4j (database)
-* Nodejs in Typescript
+* NodeJS in Typescript
 * Basic Webpack build for Node (API)
 * Angular CLI
 * Chrome extension build output